-Gudrun Erzgräber was born in Eberswalde in 1939, the year World War II began.
-She grew up there and in the smaller Brandenburg town of Lychen.
-In 1958, after completing her Abitur, she started to study physics and nuclear physics – something that was still uncommon for women in the GDR at that time – first in Berlin and later in Dresden.
+Gudrun Erzgräber was born in Eberswalde in 1939, the year the war began; she grew up in Lychen, Brandenburg, from the age of eight.
+After graduating from high school, she began studying physics and nuclear physics in 1958 – something that was still uncommon for women in the GDR at that time – first in Berlin and later in Dresden.
 While working as a research associate at the Central Institute for Nuclear Research of the Academy of Sciences of the GDR in Rossendorf near Dresden, she continued her studies, earning a degree in engineering pedagogy in 1966, before becoming qualified as a translator of English physics texts in 1968.

-In 1968 also came an important change of location.
-Erzgräber returned to Berlin, and began her research at the Central Institute for Molecular Biology (ZIM) in Buch.
-In 1973 she earned her doctorate on the topic of “Inactivation of Bacteriophages and Attempts at Theoretical Interpretation.”
-To offset the many hours she spent in the lab, she chose an exciting and sporty hobby: Erzgräber competed in car races that pitted untuned Trabis against one another and even won prizes in the early 1970s.
+In 1973, Gudrun Erzgräber earned her doctorate on the topic of "Inactivation of Bacteriophages and Attemps at Theoretica2l Interpretation".
+To offset the many hours she spent in the lab, she chose an exciting and sporty hobby: Gudrun Erzgräber competed in car races that pitted untuned Trabis against one another and even won prizes in the early 1970s.

 Research in Russia

-In 1984 Erzgräber moved back to Berlin-Buch.
+In 1983 Erzgräber returned to Berlin, back to Buch.
 But after an accident, she was unable to work in a lab.
 Erzgräber had to reinvent herself.
 So she began, reluctantly at first, but then with greater élan, her second career, this time as a science manager.
 Erzgräber became head of the scientific secretariat of the director of the ZIM, and then in 1987 deputy director and research associate in the newly established Radiobiology Department at the Central Institute for Cancer Research in Buch.